scala-steward/connect-rpc-scala/README.md

 web-friendly: better TypeScript libraries, better support for JSON, it supports GET-requests, etc.

 Both protocols support encoding data in Protobuf and JSON.
-JSON is more web-friendly,
-but it requires having some component in the middle, which will provide JSON → Protobuf conversion during the request phase and Protobuf → JSON conversion during the response phase.
+JSON is more web-friendly, but it requires having some component in the middle, providing JSON → Protobuf conversion during the request phase and Protobuf → JSON conversion during the response phase.

-And this can be tricky to setup:
+*And this can be tricky to set up*:

-The suggested approach in this case is to use a web-server ([Envoy](https://scalapb.github.io)) as a proxy, which supports translation of both protocols to GRPC.
+The suggested approach in this case is to use a web-server ([Envoy](https://scalapb.github.io)) as a proxy, supporting translation of both protocols to GRPC.
-The general setup of the Envoy in this case only allows proxying HTTP1.1 requests to GRPC, but still having protobuf messages in the body of the request.
+The general setup of the Envoy in this case allows proxying HTTP/1.1 requests to GRPC, while still having protobuf messages in the body of the request.

-To support JSON, Envoy needs to be configured with compiled Protobuf descriptors, which is not very convenient.
+To support JSON, Envoy needs to be configured with Protobuf descriptors, which is not very convenient.

 That's where this library comes in.